 - Advanced Placement Calculus BC

 - Honors Linear Algebra and Multivariable Calculus

 - Computer Programming* (Grade 12; Grades 10-11 with permission from the Mathetmatics & Computer Science Department)

 - Advanced Placement Computer Science A (Plus Data Structures)* (Grades 10-12)

 - Advanced Topics in Computer Science* (Grade 12)

 The topics studied in this course include linear equations, quadratic functions, transformations, polynomial functions, exponential and logarithmic functions, inequalities, and statistics.
 Additional topics in the honors course may include symmetry, linear programming, rational functions, and triangle trigonometry.
-In some cases technology (including graphing calculators and online graphing apps) is used as an efficient approach to a solution, while other times it is used to explore and enhance the students’ understanding of algebraic concepts and relationships.
+In some cases, technology (including graphing calculators and online graphing apps) is used as an efficient approach to a solution, while at other times it is used to explore and enhance the students’ understanding of algebraic concepts and relationships.

 Prerequisite: Algebra 1

 This course approaches Euclidean Geometry with an in-depth analysis of plane, solid, and coordinate geometry as they relate to both abstract and concrete mathematical concepts as well as to real-world problem situations.
 To develop critical thinking and logic skills, students are exposed to informal proof and different technological tools and manipulatives as they discover geometric relationships.
 In place of more formal proof taught in other geometry courses, there is a greater emphasis on applying algebra skills to geometry topics.
 Topics include parallel lines and polygons, perimeter and area analysis, volume and surface area analysis, similarity and congruence, right-triangle trigonometry, and analytic geometry.
 Additional topics may include statistics and computer programming.